Josephwjack/Capstone/README.md

 * 11:50: Finish component diagram
 * 12:00: Create basic components based off diagram - taking lunch
 * 1:30: Don't know firebase yet so today installing necessary frameworks and more research
+* 2:30: Spent some time downloading and configuring vs studio and looking into api's with react to better plan my approach